A Survey on Speech Deepfake Detection: Datasets and evaluation metrics for speech Deepfake detection

+\\ \textbf{ASVspoof2015}\cite{wu15e_interspeech} This dataset is based on the Voice cloning toolkit (VCTK) database \cite{yamagishi2019cstr}, which has been recorded in a studio environment, with eight different accents, including American, Australian, English, Canadian, Indian, Irish, Scottish and Northern Irish.
+No channel or background noise effects are added.

+\textbf{FakeorReal-orginal (FoR)}\cite{reimao2019dataset} FoR-orginal is an English speech dataset that contains both bona fide in a variety of accents and Deepfake speech generated by diverse TTS algorithms.
+The FoR dataset provides three publicly available versions, each with different pre-processing methods.

-\\ \textbf{ASVspoof2019-LA}\cite{yamagishi2019asvspoof} This dataset is divided into two subsets, logical access (LA) and physical access (PA), with PA featuring the replay-spoof speech and LA containing TTS and VC-generated spoofed speech, all derived from the VCTK database \cite{yamagishi2019cstr}.
+\textbf{ASVspoof2019-LA}\cite{yamagishi2019asvspoof} This dataset is divided into two subsets, logical access (LA) and physical access (PA), with PA featuring the replay-spoof speech and LA containing TTS and VC-generated Deepfake speech, all derived from the VCTK database.
 This survey mainly focuses on the LA subset.
-The evaluation set in this dataset contains spoofed speech created by 13 unseen algorithms in the training or development set, to evaluate the generalizability of anti-spoofing detection algorithms.
-It's important to note that all data in the dataset is clean, without noise, or channel variation, which may lead to a detachment from real-world conditions.
+It's important to note that all data in the dataset are also clean, without noise, or channel variation, which may lead to a detachment from real-world conditions.

-\textbf{ASVspoof2021-LA}\cite{liu2023asvspoof} This dataset is an extension version of the ASVspoof2019-LA, aiming to bridge the gap between ideal experimental and real-world conditions.
+\textbf{ASVspoof2021-LA}\cite{liu2023asvspoof} This dataset is an extended version of the ASVspoof2019-LA, aiming to bridge the gap between ideal experimental and real-world conditions.
 The evaluation data are across the real telephone systems, incorporating various codecs, transmission channels, bitrates and sample rates.
-Typically, anti-spoofing algorithms are trained using the training and development set of ASVspoof2019-LA, and then evaluated using ASVspoof2021-LA to test their generalizability towards unknown channel variations.
-There is no additive noise in this dataset.

 \textbf{ASVspoof2021-DF}\cite{liu2023asvspoof} The Deepfake Speech (DF) subset is newly introduced in ASVspoof2021, distinct from ASV systems.
-Both bona fide and spoofed speech utterances in the DF track are processed with different lossy codecs, potentially introducing distortion.
+Both bona fide and Deepfake speech utterances in the DF track are processed with different lossy codecs, potentially introducing distortion.
 This DF subset contains the audio clips from the ASVspoof2019-LA evaluation set, along with data from Voice Conversion Challenge (VCC) 2018 \cite{lorenzo2018voice} and 2020 \cite{yi2020voice} databases.
-As a result, the DF evaluation set is generated by more than hundreds of different TTS and VC spoofing attack algorithms under various compression conditions as well as different source domains.

-\textbf{FakeorReal-orginal (FoR)}\cite{reimao2019dataset} FoR-orginal is an English audio dataset that contains both bona fide and spoofed speech generated by diverse TTS algorithms.
-The FoR dataset provides three publicly available versions, each with different pre-processing methods.
+VCC 2018 includes a collection of clips of professional US English speakers recorded in a studio setting.
+VCC2020 contains English utterances recorded from both English and bilingual speakers.